 Sea Bass with Prosciutto and Sage

-Serves 4.
-This saltimbocca-style of fish came from the September 2015 issue of Food and Wine magazine!
-I didn’t find sea bass so I did it with halibut.
+saltimbocca-style of fish came from the September 2015 issue of Food and Wine magazine!
+I didn’t find sea bass so I did it with

 ½ c. flour